DeepLabCut/DeepLabCut/conda-environments/README.md

 # Creating your own customized conda env (recommended route for Linux: Ubuntu, CentOS, Mint, etc.)

 Some users might want to create their own env.
-Here is an eample.
+Here is an example.
 In the terminal type:

 `conda create -n DLC python=3.7 tensorflow=1.13.1`